Janez Bončina

 Janez Bončina, nicknamed Benč (born 3 December 1947) is a Slovenian composer, guitarist and singer.
 He is one of the leading authors and performers of Slovenian and Yugoslavian rock music.
 In the middle of the 1960s, Bončina with his friend Tomaž Domicelj from the group Helioni, showed his talent for music.
-Later with the group Mladi levi he founded the projects, which started the Slovenian pop rock scene.
+Later with the group "Mladi Levi" he created projects which started the Slovenian pop rock scene.

 Biography

 In 1970–1972, he collaborated with the international group The Generals, and in 1972 he founded the rock group Srce.
 With selected Yugoslavian musicians, he founded the group September in 1975.
 Their music consisted of jazz rock, and was recognised domestically and internationally.
 September used to be the ambassador of Yugoslavian rock abroad; in the years 1976–1979 they were guests in the Soviet Union, Belgium, Italy, Cuba, Germany, France and finally United States, where they recorded their second album.

 In 1983 Benč returned to music scene with the solo album Ob Šanku, which was created with the arranger Gregor Forjanič.
 With the group Karamela he was a guest in Italy, Germany and the Soviet Union, recordings from the tour were, later published on a live album.
 At this time, Pepsi Cola chose him as a Yugoslavian representative of international propaganda action, where he played along with Tina Turner in a propaganda video.

 In 1988, he created a group called Yunk – Junaki nočne kronike, which with direct and critical lyrics and acclaimed performances got recognised by larger audience.
 After 2 successful albums he left the group.

 The year 1992 was the beginning of his acoustical period and musical collaboration with Tomo Jurak and Janez Zmazek – Žan.
 In a short period, they had numerous concerts and received several prizes.
 In 1994 Benč collaborated in the group of a magnificent 7, together with Janez Zmazek, Vlado Kreslin, Zoran Predin, Peter Lovšin, Aleksander Mežek, Tomaž Domicelj and Jani Kovačič.
 The acoustic period ended with golden note for best Slovenian rock singer in the year 1995.